 \subsection{AAT with Back-Propagation}

-Since GA may require more inference trials with a poorly initialized population, and not all resource-constrained scenarios lack floating-point (FP) computation power, we propose an alternative strategy for identifying detrimental heads using gradients: Back-Propagation (BP) optimization.
-Unlike the uniform suppression factor $\beta$ used in AAT-GA, BP introduces an individual learnable parameter $\alpha_i$ for each probed head.
-We replace $\beta$ with a head-specific factor $\beta_i \in [0, 1]$, which determines the degree to which the $i$-th head is ablated. $\beta_i$ is defined as follows:
+Since GA may require more inference trials when poorly initialized, in addition, not all resource-constrained settings lack floating-point compute, thus we introduce a gradient-based alternative: Back-Propagation (AAT-BP).
+Rather than using the uniform suppression factor $\beta$ in AAT-GA, AAT-BP assigns each probed head a learnable parameter $\alpha_i$.
+We map $\alpha_i$ to a head-specific suppression factor $\beta_i \in [0, 1]$ that controls the ablation strength of head $i$, replacing $\beta$ with $\beta_i$.
+Formally, $\beta_i$ is defined as:

-where the temperature $\tau$ is set above 1 to sharpen the sigmoid output, encouraging $\beta_i$ to approach extreme values (0 or 1) during training.
-Empirically, we set $\tau = 5.0$ and initialize each $\alpha_i$ to 1.0, yielding an initial $\beta_i$ close to 1.
-As in AAT-GA, we use the same validation set $\mathcal{D}$ to optimize the parameters ${\alpha_i}$, guided by the contrastive supervision objective used in CLIP.
+where the temperature $\tau>1$ sharpens the sigmoid, encouraging $\beta_i$ to approach extreme values (0 or 1) during optimization.
+Empirically, we set $\tau=5.0$ and initialize each $\alpha_i$ to 1.0, yielding $\beta_i$ near 1 at the start.
+As in AAT-GA, we optimize ${\alpha_i}$ on the same validation set $\mathcal{D}$ using CLIP's contrastive supervision objective.

-\paragraph{Application Scenarios} While BP might get stuck in a local optimum, its fast convergence makes it a practical and efficient solution for real-world applications.
-Its low compute and data requirements enhance its applicability for resource-limited settings.
-In spirit, AAT-BP resembles a PEFT method, yet it includes several orders of magnitude fewer learnable parameters than typical PEFTs~\cite{hulora, houlsby2019parameter}.
-We believe this extreme efficiency stems from a deep understanding of CLIP's attention heads.
+\paragraph{Application Scenarios} While BP might get stuck to local optima, its rapid convergence makes it practical and efficient in real-world use.
+Its low compute and data demands further suit resource-limited settings.
+In spirit, AAT-BP resembles PEFT, yet it uses orders of magnitude fewer learnable parameters than typical PEFT~\cite{hulora, houlsby2019parameter}, a level of efficiency enabled by targeted manipulation of attention heads.